Thursday, September 24, 2020 · 16 min read

 IPMVP provides four options for determining savings (A, B, C, and D).
-For this kind of industrial appliances, the most appropriate method seems to be described by Option C, since:
+For this kind of industrial appliance, the most appropriate method seems to be described by Option C, since:

 Savings are determined by measuring energy use at the whole facility or sub-facility level [...] where the ECM is expected to affect all equipment in a facility.

-The manufacturers then base their saving estimations with two energy counters used for 3-day-measurements - the period determined from the result of an algorithm calibration procedure.
+The manufacturers then base their saving estimations on two energy counters used for 3-day measurements - the period determined from the result of an algorithm calibration procedure.